GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 ### Increase console font size

 This tutorial uses the HDMI console output of the Raspberry Pi as the main display.
-If the default console font size is too small, you can execute the following steps to increase the font size and set it to Terminus 16x32.
+If the default console font size is too small, you can use the following steps to increase the font size and set it to Terminus 16x32.

-1. Execute the following command to run the `dpkg-reconfigure` utility:
+1. Start the `dpkg-reconfigure` utility:

         sudo dpkg-reconfigure console-setup

-1. Using the up/down arrow keys select `UTF-8`.
-Then using the right arrow key select `OK` and press ENTER.
+1. Using the up and down arrow keys, select `UTF-8`.
+Using the right arrow key, select `OK`.
+Press Enter.

-1. Using the up/down arrow keys select `Guess optimal character set`.
-Then using the right arrow key select “OK” and press ENTER.
+1. Using the up and down arrow keys, select `Guess optimal character set`.
+    Using the right arrow key, select `OK`.
+Press Enter.

-1. Using the up/down arrow keys select `Terminus`.
-Using the right arrow key select `OK` and press ENTER.
+1. Using the up and down arrow keys, select `Terminus`.
+Using the right arrow key, select `OK`.
+Press Enter.

-1. Using the up/down arrow keys select `16×32`.
-Using the right arrow key select `OK` and press ENTER.
-The console will be refreshed and you will be returned to the command prompt with the larger console font.
+1. Using the up and down arrow keys, select `16×32`.
+Using the right arrow key, select `OK`.
+Press Enter.

+    The console is refreshed, and you are returned to the command prompt with the larger console font.

 ### Suppress some of the ALSA errors

-On Raspberry Pi, the ALSA sound libraries may give errors when using [Pyaudio](https://pypi.org/project/PyAudio/) and the pygame library.
+On Raspberry Pi, the ALSA sound libraries may give errors when using [PyAudio](https://pypi.org/project/PyAudio/) and the `pygame` library.

-To suppress some of the ALSA errors when pyaudio starts, do the following:
+To suppress some of the ALSA errors when PyAudio starts, do the following:

-1. Back up the original ALSA configuration file with:
+1. Back up the original ALSA configuration file:

         sudo cp /usr/share/alsa/alsa.conf /usr/share/alsa/alsa.conf.orig

 1. Edit the ALSA configuration file:
-    1. Search the segment `#  PCM interface`
+    1. Search for the segment `#  PCM interface`.
-    1. Comment out the following lines with: **#** as shown here:
+    1. Comment out the following lines with `#` as shown here:

             #pcm.front cards.pcm.front
             #pcm.rear cards.pcm.rear